 Start of Your Build Step POP.
-At the start of your build step, you may take your draw step (p.42), gain bounties, (p.29) pay Upkeep costs (p.37) and play "start of your build step" effects, in any order.
+At the start of your build step, you may take your draw step, gain bounties, pay Upkeep costs and play "start of your build step" effects.
+You may do them in any order.
 There's only one start of your build step per turn no matter how many build steps you get from effects.
 Effects that occur when you draw your card can only happen when you actually draw the card, not before or after.
 You can't play "during your build step" effects at this time.